dtudk/pythonsupport-page/docs/learn-more/vscode/index.rst

 .. note::

-   If you are in your 1\ :sup:`st` semester, VS Code will be gradually introduced.
+   Visual Studio Code will be gradually introduced if you are in your 1\ :sup:`st` semester.
    You can return here later if needed.
-   Just remember that this page is here to get you started with some basic tips whenever you need.
+   Remember that this page is here to get you started with some basic tips whenever needed.